deadpixi/mtm/README.rst

     modes, no dozens of commands, no crazy feature list.

 Compatibility
-    mtm emulates the common terminfo database's `ansi` terminal type.
+    mtm emulates the common terminfo database's `eterm-color` terminal type.
     That means it should work out of the box on essentially all terminfo/termcap-based systems (even pretty old ones), without needing to install a new termcap entry.

+    Additionally, mtm emulates a classic DEC VT100 fairly well.
+    This venerable terminal is essentially universally supported.
+    For more information, see `Compatibility`_ below.

 Size
+    mtm is small.
-    mtm is 500 lines of C, including whitespace and comments.
+    The entire project is around 1000 lines of code.
-    If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines is still under a thousand.

 Stability
     mtm is "finished" as it is now.